boboboon/C1/README.md

 # C1
-Personal workspace for the C1 Modu;e
+Personal workspace for the C1 Module